moonlight-coding/atom-workspace/README.md

 # atom-workspace

-Doesn't work yet, last step to fix: move the atom window in the right workspace.
+Doesn't work yet correctly, currently it can place atom windows in workspaces with y > 0, due to a bug in wmctrl.

+TODO before considered "stable":

+- need a way to detect an atom window has been opened (`sleep 3` is not always enough).
+- fix the problem with wmctrl.

 ## Purpose